CPJanz/wedding-photos/README.md

 # wedding-photos

 ## Description
-Site for displaying wedding information prior to the event and a photo gallery which guests can upload photos to.
+Front-end Site for displaying wedding information prior to the event and a photo gallery which guests can upload photos to.

 ## Features
 * Inforomation page (Wedding event info)